MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 author: chcomley
 ms.topic: tutorial
 monikerRange: '<= azure-devops'
-ms.date: 09/06/2024
+ms.date: 10/17/2024
 ---

-# Define a work item query in Azure Boards
+# Define a work item query

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]
 [!INCLUDE [version-vs-gt-eq-2019.md](../../includes/version-vs-gt-eq-2019.md)]

-Work item queries generate lists of work items based on the filter criteria provided by you.
+Work item queries in Azure Boards generate lists of work items based on the filter criteria provided by you.
 You can save and share these managed queries with others.

 ::: moniker range=">= azure-devops-2020"
 You can create queries from the web portal or from a supported client, such as Visual Studio Team Explorer.
 To support bulk updates or additions, import or export queries using [Excel](../backlogs/office/bulk-add-modify-work-items-excel.md) or [.csv files](import-work-items-from-csv.md).